Undecidability of the block gluing classes of homshifts: Introduction

 For general SFTs, \cite{Paviet} proved that every finitely presented group is the projective fundamental group, introduced by Geller and Propp \cite{geller-propp}, of a two-dimensional SFT.
 We do not know if our results are related - in particular if the square group is related to the projective fundamental group.
 However, their construction breaks symmetries and thus might not be easily adapted to homshifts.
 Furthermore, the fact that our result is not the product of a systematic undecidability phenomenon, as in SFT, suggests that the source of undecidability is qualitatively of a different, more algebraic, nature.

 Most of the constructions presented here are paralleled in algebraic topology.
 However there are a few important subtleties to note.
-Most of the constructions (whether in standard algebraic topology books or \cite{zbMATH06656178, gao2018continuous,zbMATH07969288}) don't take self-loops into account in a manner suited for dealing with graph homomorphisms.
+Most of the constructions (whether in standard algebraic topology books or \cite{zbMATH06656178, gao2018continuous,zbMATH07969288}) don't take self-loops into account in a manner suited for dealing with graph homomorphisms, but many important examples of homshifts are defined with graphs having self-loops.
 This requires reworking of some standard ideas (Remark \ref{remark: Self-loop problem}).
-The possibility of self-loops is important for our result to get rid of parity issues.
 Finally we construct graphs whose square group is any given finitely presented group.
 While the corresponding construction is well-known in algebraic topology (see \cite{rotman2013introduction} for instance) and has been adapted in \cite{zbMATH06656178, gao2018continuous} to the graph setting, we wanted to provide a self-contained construction tailor-made for our purpose, namely, towards proving that strong irreducibility is undecidable for homshifts.
 Our construction is fairly general and should be adaptable to exhibit all sorts of properties of homshifts via minor modifications of the parameters - possibly generalizations beyond $\Z^d$ as well.
 One of the key technical issues in our construction is taking special care to avoid creating extraneous squares which can possibly modify the square group in an irregular way.
 Finally, we have written the paper for an audience who might not be well-versed in algebraic topology and have made attempts to sketch proofs even for somewhat standard ideas whenever possible.

 The remainder of the text is structured as follows: Section \ref{section.square.group.def} contains some elementary background and notations for graphs, shifts and finitely presented groups; in Section \ref{section.background.algebraic.topology}, we provide a detailed and self-contained account of algebraic topology on graphs, introducing in particular the fundamental group and universal covers; in Section \ref{section.square.quotients}, we define the notion of square cover and other similar notions which can be found in \cite{GHO23} and additional ones (in particular the notion of square group); we turn in Section \ref{section.undecidability} to a proof of Theorem \ref{thm:main}, which relies on a rigorous and fully detailed proof that every finitely presented group is the square group of a graph.
 We leave some questions open in Section \ref{section.open.questions}.